larek22/BDlaw/README.md

 ### Prerequisites

 - Python 3.11
-- Access to OpenAI models `text-embedding-3-large` and `gpt-4.1-nano`.
+- Access to OpenAI models `text-embedding-3-large` and a chat-capable model.
+The default is `gpt-4.1-nano`, but you can choose an accessible alternative such as `gpt-4o-mini` from the Settings tab.
 - A running Qdrant instance (e.g., via Docker: `docker run -d --name qdrant -p 6333:6333 -v qdrant_storage:/qdrant/storage qdrant/qdrant`).

 ### Installation